thephm/microsoft_tech/power_apps/how to capture photos using PowerApps.md

-# how to capture photos using PowerApps
+# How to capture photos using PowerApps

 https://youtu.be/wcIbaKDnv3s